zhitongq/fa16-hw2/README.md

 ## Alright, lets get crackin':

 ### Question 1
-Here, we're going to look into a post request.
+Here, we're going to look into a POST request.

 If you look closely at the code at home.html.erb, you'll see a bunch of confusing code like this:

 ```
 <%= form_tag stringify_path do... %>
 ```
 Don't worry if this is confusing to you.
 We'll be covering forms in the future.
-What **is** important is that a form POSTS a request to a endpoint/path.
+What **is** important is that a form POSTs a request to a endpoint/path.

-To fix the errors, route a path in the routes.rb file so that a request to `localhost:3000` routes to the `stringify` method in `pages_controller.rb`.
+To fix the errors, route a path in the routes.rb file so that a POST request to `localhost:3000` (also known as the `root`) routes to the `stringify` method in `pages_controller.rb`.

 Now that we've gone through that hassle, we now face our second problem.
 If you try to submit the form, you get a views error message (missing template pages/stringify)!